omegat-org/omegat/release/readme.txt

 Core changes:
   TO BE DETERMINED

-New UI features (comparing to 1.4 OmegaT series):
+New UI features (compared to OmegaT 1.6 series):
   TO BE DETERMINED

 ==============================================================================